 Treatment of COVID-19

 The management of patients with COVID-19 is the same as for any viral pneumonia / pneumonitis.
 Follow the usual principles of good supportive care.
 Avoid excessive fluid resuscitation.
-Avoid nebulisers or antibiotics unless there is an alternative indication for their use (e.g. asthma or superadded bacterial infection).
+Avoid nebulisers, steroids and antibiotics unless there is an alternative indication for their use (e.g. asthma or superadded bacterial infection).

-There are no high-quality data to support the use of any potential anti-viral or immunomodulatory therapies at present.
-Ideally patients should be offered enrollment in an RCT.
-Similarly, there are no high-quality data to suggest that we should be avoiding any particular class of medication.
+The only specific therapies with RCT evidence of efficacy in (some patients) with Covid-19 are remdesivir and dexamethasone.
+Other therapies are being assessed in the RECOVERY trial.
+There are no high-quality data to suggest that we should be avoiding any particular class of medication.
 Most expert guidance advises that patients who currently take an ACEi or ARB continue to do so.
 Current UK advice is that there is no strong evidence that NSAIDs are detrimental in this context but that given a degree of uncertainty, paracetamol should be used first-line.

 Acknowledgements: The author of this page was Rob Hunter.
 It was first published 17 March 2020.
 The date it was last modified is shown in the footer.